Introduction

 Explore Types of Infill: Materials and Their Uses

-Organic infills, including cork and coconut fibers, are emerging as eco-friendly alternatives.
+- Organic materials, including cork and coconut fibers, are emerging as eco-friendly alternatives.
 These materials not only enhance the natural appearance of the grass but also help regulate temperature, making them ideal for residential and commercial projects focused on sustainability.
 Although organic options may require a higher initial investment, their benefits regarding safety and environmental impact are substantial.
 Les Boatright remarked, “Overall, I am very pleased with the final product,” emphasizing the positive outcomes of selecting the right material.

 Understand Benefits of Infill: Enhancing Performance and Safety